operator-framework/community-operators/docs/testing-operators.md

 ### 3. Install your Operator from OperatorHub

-To install your Operator simply click it's icon and in the proceeding dialog click *Install*.
+To install your Operator simply click its icon and in the proceeding dialog click *Install*.

 ![Install your Operator from OperatorHub](images/my-operator-install.png)